xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

-This router supports both AC and DC Power Supply Unit providing the system power.
-The Fan Trays provide system cooling via dual airflow direction mechanism – front to back(PSI) and back to front(PSE).
+This router supports either AC or DC Power Supply Unit providing the system power.
+The Fan Trays provide system cooling via dual airflow direction mechanism – front to back (PSI) and back to front (PSE).

 ### Fan Tray

 Cisco 8711-32FH-M supports six Fan trays for system cooling.
 It supports N+1 redundancy.
 All the Fan Trays are hot swappable and get inserted from the rear side of the router.
 There are two types of fans available.

-- Port Side Intake or Front to back Airflow (Burgundy color)
+- Port Side Intake (PSI), or front to back airflow (in burgundy)
-- Port Side Exhaust or back to front Airflow (Royal Blue)
+- Port Side Exhaust (PSE), or back to front airflow (in royal blue)

 All Fan Trays must be the same color (direction) to work correctly.